hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-condition-intro.md

 Condition.extension:conditionLastAssertedDate holds information about the last date a condition was confirmed valid in its current state.
 Eg. with its current clinical- and verification status, and severity.

-The condition model cover both primary sector (GP's), secondary sector (specialty doctors and hospitals) and municipality cases.
+The condition model cover both primary sector, secondary sector (medical specialists ([DA] speciallæger) and hospitals) and municipality cases.
 As such the profile should be usable in most Danish contexts.